Archana Puran Singh Celebrates Birthday With Husband Parmeet & Son Ayushmaan In A Special Way

 Archana Celebrates Her Birthday With Husband & Son

-In the video shared by Archana, was seen with a special dish with ‘Happy Birthday' written on a plate, and blowing a candle.
-Her younger son, Ayshmaan was seen singing her the birthday song.
+In the video shared by Archana, she was seen with a special dish with ‘Happy Birthday' written on a plate, and blowing a candle.
+Her younger son, Ayushmaan was seen singing her the birthday song.
 She called it an amazing and interesting birthday.
-She was seen feeding the dish to her son and husband, and added that she was missing her elder son Aaryamann Sethi.
+She was seen feeding the dish to her son and husband and added that she was missing her elder son Aaryamann Sethi.

 Birthday Bliss